 5.3.5: As the size of the Planned Village increases from the 160 acre minimum, the density of the clustered area, and the amount of neighborhood and retail shopping provided must also increase.
-The minimum requirements for the Planned Village to achieve densities in excess of 1 du/5ga are given in the Table of Minimum Requirements For Planned Villages (Exhibit 5.3.5A).
+The minimum requirements for the Planned Village to achieve densities in excess of 1 du/5ga are given in the Table of Minimum Requirements For Planned Villages (Exhibit 5.3.5).

 Planned Villages which meet the minimum requirements may develop at 2 du/ga in RP-2.
 Planned Villages may utilize Transfer of Development Rights to achieve a density of 4 du/ga, consistent with the Transfer of Development Rights Program outlined in the Comprehensive Plan and Land Development Code.

 Land Development Code (LDC) adopted to implement this Plan may provide clustering and mixed-use criteria for a range of Planned Village densities less than the maximum permitted gross densities for the RP-2.

-Project Acreage

-160/319 320/640 640/2259 2560+

-Clustering Ratio for Planned Villa ge projects o of any size - Requires that t the gross

-number of allowable dwelling units are

-net acre.
-Clustering up to 6 units per net acre is permitted for planned villages that utilize

-Transfer of Development Rights.

-% of total Neighborhood Retail and 50% 75% 100% 100%

-Shopping Square Footage •

-Required On-Site

-% of total Community Commercia - - 25% 50%

-Square Footage Required On-Site

-Square Footage Required On -Site Open Space Requirement As determine ed by the ne t result of th e required
+Table 5.3.5.: Minimum Requirements For Planned Villages in RP-2 Land Use Designation Project Acreage 160/319 320/640 640/2259 2560+ Clustering Ratio for Planned Village projects of any size - Requires that the gross number of allowable dwelling units are clustered to achieve a minimum of 3.5 to 4 units per net acre.
+Clustering up to 6 units per net acre is permitted for planned villages that utilize Transfer of Development Rights. % of total Neighborhood Retail and Shopping Square Footage Required On-Site 50% 75% 100% 100% % of total Community Commercial Square Footage Required On -Site - 25% 50% Open Space Requirement As determined by the net result of the required minimum clustering ratio.